Freelaneer/.github/profile/README.md

-# Hi, Freelancers 👋 Join our Freelaneer to secure your career and payments!
+# Hi, Freelancers 👋 Join our Freelaneer to secure your Career and Earnings!